e-GO! Library 550 Preloaded Classic AudioBooks

 Hi everybody!
 Nic here from the e-GO!
 Library.

-I wanted to drop in to [A] say that I’ll be checking in when I can to help answer any questions, but also to ** proactively answers the most common ones now so here goes…
+I wanted to drop in to say that I’ll be checking in again in the morning to help answer any questions, but also to proactively answers the most common ones now so here goes…